kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Truth, and goodness, and beauty are but different faces of the same all. - Ralph Waldo Emerson
+    ## Trust only movement.
+Life happens at the level of events, not of words.
+Trust movement. - Alfred Adler